 Ethical Issues in Scientific Writing and Editing

 Medical writers need to be cognizant of the seven most common ethical issues surrounding publication.
 In times of crises, communicating factually may be even more challenging than checking your work for issues such as copyright infringement or plagiarism.
-In this presentation, we will discuss best practices for ethical writing through cases of real-world medical impact.
-We will also cover questionable online sources of information and some of the tools that you can use to evaluate sources to avoid spawning misinformation.
+In this presentation, we’ll discuss real-world cases that have had impact on the medical community.
+We’ll also cover questionable online sources of information and some of the tools that you can use to evaluate sources to avoid spawning misinformation.

 Tips and Tools for Communicating Risk and Evidence in Clinical Trials